ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 - "Demonstrate how grouped data can be plotted."
 - "Demonstrate how grouped data can be plotted on a map."
 keypoints:
 - "First key point.
 Brief Answer to questions.
-(Leaving this for Naomi since I'm not sure I can put in the right answerd -- BD20191121)"
+(Leaving this for Naomi since I'm not sure I can put in the right answers -- BD20191121)"
 ---

 ## Data Analysis Using GLATOS